Veil G5 Anti-Laser Stealth Coating FAQs

 New forms of automated photo enforcement—including red light cameras, speed cameras, automatic number plate recognition and multi-lane traffic flow (tailgating) monitoring systems—are becoming more prevalent.

 These systems, which initially relied on visible flash photography, had difficulty operating reliably at night and were a cause of distraction to other drivers when their bright flashes went off.
 Today’s newer and more sophisticated systems, however, employ digital IR (infrared) imaging and IR flash photography for surreptitious 24/7/365 operation.

 LTI’s TruFlash, IR Photo

-Veil G5 contains broadband IR materials which effectively absorb police laser (lidar), scanning LIDAR, and IR light used by automatic number plate recognition (ALPR) systems and many photo enforcement systems, such as speed cameras and red light cameras.
+Veil G5.10 contains broadband IR materials which effectively absorbs police laser (lidar), absorbs scanning LIDAR, and absorbs IR light used by automatic number plate recognition (ALPR) systems and many photo enforcement systems, such as speed cameras and red light cameras.

 Automatic license plate recognition (ALPR/ANPR) systems are other forms of mass-surveillance technology which continue to gain in popularity with law enforcement.
 If you have ever spotted a police vehicle with strange looking black boxes, mounted on the trunk or boot, you’ve likely been subjected to their use.

 These systems constantly scan license plates and are capable of performing instant-background checks of every vehicle’s registered owner.
 According to the ACLU these systems are being used to track and indefinitely store, in vast databases, the movements of millions of innocent motorists with little or no restrictions to protecting our privacy rights.